ImJiyun/Learning-React/README.md

 This is a repository for practicing React.js.
-The course is from [The Complete JavaScript Course 2025: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/?couponCode=KEEPLEARNING)
+The course is from [React - The Complete Guide 2024 (incl.
+Next.js, Redux)](https://www.udemy.com/course/react-the-complete-guide-incl-redux/?couponCode=ST21MT121624)